UmmarFarooq14/Shell-Scripting-Journey/Shell/Day-01/text.md

 2) Multi-line comment:
    -------------------
-		--> For Mukti line commment we use '<<comment-----comment.'
+		--> For Multi line commment we use '<<comment-----comment.'

 		   	<< comment
 		   	echo "enter the number:"